Interest rates as signs of the future.

 So, some entrepreneur risks a lot of money to build a factory, hire cheap labor if he can find it, and mass-produces a cheaper product.
 He hates patents, but he loves cheap labor, and he particularly hates automation, which threatens his investment.

 But automation is cheaper, so it wins.
-The automator has to spend a lot of money to accomplish automation, but his cheaper product puts the earlier factories out of work, so they fight automation as long as they are excluded from it, but eventually surrenders.
+The Automator has to spend a lot of money to accomplish automation, but his cheaper product puts the earlier factories out of work, so they fight automation as long as they are excluded from it, but eventually surrenders.
 Corporations almost always defeat factories, family businesses, and artisans.
 Ultimately, automation, corporations and possibly inventors, tend to win.
 Hand craftsmen, family businesses and cheap labor tend to lose.
 High volume usually defeats high margins of profit, so the public usually wins, too.
 If the entire cycle is fast enough, the patent protects the inventor.
-If it's too slow, the inventor loses.
+If it's too slow, the investor loses.
 It's easy to see what side each of these participants will take in the political battles, assuming the hope of profit is what motivates each one of them.
-The public has the votes, so at first they can do almost anything.
+The public has the votes, so at first, they can do almost anything.
 In the long run, more innovation and cheaper prices will win public approval, but in the short run, patent impairment and job losses may hold things up.

 So what is in the public interest?
 Job retraining and regional movement of labor are two things which come up, their expensiveness probably varies with the particular issue.
 But one universal good sometimes clashes with another.
 Is home ownership always a good thing?
 Are there not times when it would be better to be a renter, and move to a different employment location when your job disappears?